GevaH/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The total number of missing values in the dataset is `numOfNa`.
+The total number of missing values in the dataset is 2304.

 ```r